MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 > The [simulation of molecular Hydrogen](TODO: link) is an interesting and brief sample.
 The model and experimental results reported in [O'Malley et. al.](https://arxiv.org/abs/1512.06860) only requires Pauli matrices and takes the form $\hat H = g\_{0}I\_0I\_1+g\_1{Z\_0}+g\_2{Z\_1}+g\_3{Z\_0}{Z\_1}+g\_4{Y\_0}{Y\_1}+g\_5{X\_0}{X\_1}$.
 This is an effective Hamiltonian only requiring only 2 qubits, where the constants $g$ are computed from the distance $R$ between the two Hydrogen atoms.
 Using canon functions, the Paulis are converted to unitaries and then evolved over short periods of time using the Trotter-Suzuki decomposition.
 A good approximation to the $H_2$ ground state can be created without using adiabatic state preparation, and so the ground state energy may be found directly by utilizing phase Estimation from the canon.

 ### Shor's Algorithm ###
+Shor's algorithm remains one of the most significant developments in quantum computing because it showed that quantum computers could be used to solve important and classically intractable problems.
+Shor's algorithm provides a fast way to factor numbers using a quantum computer.
+The security of many present-day cryptosystems is based on the assumption that no fast algorithm exists for factoring.
+Thus Shor's algorithm has had a profound impact on how we think about security in a post-quantum world.

+Shor's algorithm can be thought of as a hybrid algorithm.
+The quantum computer is used to perform a computationally hard task known as period finding.
 #### Period Finding ####

-Now that we have seen how the quantum Fourier transform and phase estimation work, we can use these tools to solve a classically hard computational problem called *period finding*.
+Now that we have seen how the quantum Fourier transform and phase estimation work (see [*Quantum Algorithms*](./algorithms.md), we can use these tools to solve a classically hard computational problem called *period finding*.
 In the next section, we will see how to apply period finding to factoring.

 Given two integers $a$ and $N$, where $a<N$, the goal of period finding, also called order finding, is to find the {\it order} $r$ of $a$ modulo $N$, where $r$ is defined to be the least positive integer such that $a^r \equiv 1 \text{ mod } N$.